Lightning-AI/pytorch-lightning/docs/source/benchmarking/benchmarks.rst

    :width: 500

-Learn more about reproducible benchmarking from `PyTorch Randomness Section <https://pytorch.org/docs/stable/notes/randomness.html>_`.
+Learn more about reproducible benchmarking from the `PyTorch Reproducibility Guide <https://pytorch.org/docs/stable/notes/randomness.html>_`.